How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 One interviewing technique you might use, is the 'erroneous conclusion, to present the wrong information, then allow yourself to be corrected.
 The person doing the correcting will invariably give you the information you need.
 You didn't even have to ask for it.
 Get answers to your questions by playing ignorant, a tactic many people confuse with stupidity.

 Example: Say I want to know your middle name.
 I call you 'Mary Jane.'
 You immediately correct me: 'No, my middle name isn't Jane, it's Joan.'
 Oh, okay.
 I didn't ask you what your middle name was; you told me - because I used the erroneous conclusion.
-"If I wanted to know where you worked, I'd ask, 'Are you still working for IBM?'
+"If I wanted to know where you worked," states PI Peter Crummy," I'd ask, 'Are you still working for IBM?'
 You'd say, 'No, I'm working for Harris.'
 'Oh, right.'
 I give her the wrong information; she corrects me.
 If I spell your name wrong, you'll correct the spelling for me.
 If you don't want me to know your name, however, you'll just let it go by.
-When a person is shielding information, it will hit you like strobe lights!
+When a person is shielding information, it will hit you like strobe lights!"

 Interviewing Techniques by Phone